cdillon/setmore-appointments/readme.txt

 1. Go to `Settings > SetMore Plus`.
 1. In another browser tab, sign in to [my.setmore.com](http://my.setmore.com).
 1. Copy your Booking Page URL from your "Profile" tab.
 1. Paste that URL into the `SetMore Booking URL` field in WordPress.
-Remember to "Save Changes".
-1. Use the widget or the shortcode.
+1. Add the widget to a sidebar, the shortcode to a page, or a custom link to a menu.

 Need help?
 Use the [support forum](http://wordpress.org/support/plugin/strong-testimonials) or [contact me](https://www.wpmission.com/contact/).